Gilles86/gilles86.github.io/pages/about.md

 of stimuli in a stimulus array) and neural activity.
 By inverting such models, we can track which information the brain has access to from moment-to-moment.
-I think this is a very useful measure to learn more about how brain actually works.
+I think this is a very useful measure to learn more about how the brain works.

 At the ZNE, I work on the question of **how the quirks of simple, everyday (economic) decisions are rooted in fundamental brain properties**.
-To me, a central and fundamental property of the brain is that is uses its representational capacity only where it is most needed.
+To me, a central and fundamental property of the brain is that is uses its costly representational capacity only where it is most needed.
 This has profound consequences for economic choice behavior.
 For example:
 * **People have trouble understanding the objective magnitude of large numbers**: